 The CLOCS Standard requires fleet operators to ensure all vehicle operations meet the requirements as described as Silver in the FORS Standard, addressing the issues of management, vehicles, drivers and operations, and provide acceptable evidence (as defined by each procurer) to demonstrate that requirements have been met.

 FORS Silver is completely aligned with CLOCS – if your fleet has FORS Silver or Gold accreditation then it should meet the requirements of the CLOCS Standard.

 The FORS website has a list of all registered and accredited companies and their FORS status.
 If the operator offers an equivalent accreditation they should be required to advise where that can be verified.

-No. FORS and CLOCS are run independently.
-You still need to register with CLOCS and complete an accepted Implementation Plan to be a CLOCS Champion.
+No, FORS and CLOCS operate independently.
+You still need to register with CLOCS to be a CLOCS Champion.

 WORKING WITH CLOCS